 Help advance dementia care

-We are expanding our enrichment programs to better serve our patients and their caregivers.
-Volunteers are needed to help at events as we can continue to bring more programs to our community.
+We are always searching for ways to enhance and expand our enrichment programs to better serve our community.
+Volunteers are needed to help at events so we can continue to support the needs of our patients and their families.

-We are expanding the understanding of dementia by learning how biological and environmental factors influence health.
-You can help by signing up to provide biological samples, like blood, during your routine exams.
+We are working to expand the understanding of dementia by learning how biological and environmental factors influence health.
+You can help us by signing up to provide samples, like blood, when you are already scheduled to provide samples for lab exams.

 Clinical trial volunteer